cdl-biosimilars/mofi/docs/results.rst

 Spectrum
 ========

-After ModFinder has finished the search for modifications, the spectrum gives an overview of the search results:
+After MoFi has finished the search for modifications, the spectrum gives an overview of the search results:

 .. image:: images/results_spectrum.png
            :alt: Spectrum after combinatorial search